chisorom/ChisoromObika/README.md

 ## OBJECTIVE
 As a Cybersecurity analyst, I aim to contribute to securing digital assets and, by extension, the people and reputation associated with your company.
-Three of my key skills include threat intelligence analysis, attack surface management, network security and interpreting technical content for non-technical stakeholders.
+My top 4 skills include threat intelligence analysis, attack surface management, network security and interpreting technical content for non-technical stakeholders.